dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 * Memphis Grizzlies (1995)
 * New Orleans Pelicans (2002)

 This list really shows how hard it is to win in the NBA.
 Of the twelve never-champion franchises, half are relatively modern expansion teams, starting in the 1980s or later.
-The other six have had a rough life.
+The other six teams have had a rough life.
 Three of the four teams who moved from the ABA have never won championships (the sole exception being San Antonio).
 And three franchises which began even before the ABA merger - Utah, Phoenix, and the Clippers - have never tasted gold.

 ## Tier 2: The Disputed Lands

-Now that we've established the ten teams which undisptuably deserve the championship patch, and the thirteen which do not, we can dig into the teams at issue.

-First, we should establish a set of *principles for patches*.
+Now that we have established the ten teams which undisptuably deserve the championship patch, and the thirteen which do not, we can dig into the teams at issue.
+First we should establish our *principles for patches*.

-* *Moving or renaming the team, forfeits rights to previously-earned patches.*
+* *Rule 1: Moving the team, forfeits rights to previously-earned patches.*
+  * Bill Simmons's *Book of Basketball* includes something like the converse of this rule: once a team wins the title, they cannot move.
+These ideas are similar but distinct.
+To the extent patch-ineligibility is a punishment, we can think of Rule 1 as an enforcement mechanism for a lighter form of Simmons's rule.
+  * It is by this rationale that we support Oklahoma City's decision to not wear the patch earned by the 1979 Supersonics.
-  * This does not include "in-area" moves, such as the Nets from New York, to New Jersey, and back to Brooklyn, or the Warriors changes from San Francisco to "Golden State".
+  * Rule 1 won't cover "in-area" moves, such as the Nets short jaunts from New York, to New Jersey, and back to Brooklyn, or the Warriors changes from San Francisco to "Golden State".

-* *At some point, championships time out.*
+* *Rule 2: At some point, titles time out.*
+  * This rule is meant to capture another league reality: it has gotten far harder to win.
+It was just way easier to win in the 1950s, in a league of eight teams in which most players needed summer jobs, than it is today.
+The modern NBA has both expanded in teams and in geography, but most importantly in impact.
+There is far more money on the line, and far more incentive to win.
-  * Just *when* is a topic we'll discuss in depth.
+  * Just *when* titles time-out is a topic we'll discuss in depth.
 But the underlying principle is that championships can get too old for patch eligibility.
-Both the passage of time and the evolution of the league make championships from, say, the 1950s less relevant that those of today.
-Degrees matter here; older titles are less relevant than newer ones.
-* *Multiple championships count for more.*

 Note we do not advocate the revocation of any team's *championships*.
 These are clearly events which happened.
-(And this isn't the NCAA!)
-Every championship team won the only way it could: by beating the opponents placed in front of them.
-Their era, relative competition, and circumstances were not up to them.
+(This isn't the NCAA!)
+Every championship team won the only way it could: by beating the opponents in front of them.
+Their competition, era, and circumstances were not up to them.

 But the jersey patch is a separate matter.
-In essence the *principles* inform a set of criteria by which championship wins can be patch-eligible, or not.
+In essence the *principles* inform a set of criteria by which championship wins can be either *patch-eligible*, or not.

-While there is room for subtlety in setting these criteria, there is little debate that two teams make mockery of the patch.
+While there is room for subtlety in setting these criteria, there is little room to doubt that two teams make a mockery of the patch.

 ### Tier 2b: Absolute Jokes